franckmartin3d/teremChallenge/README.md

 # Automation
 To setup Cypress.io

-1.Navigate to cypresseTest folder
+*Navigate to cypresseTest folder
-2. Run npm Install
+*Run npm Install

 To run the automation test in the terminal enter the following